cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 Notice the error that occurs in the thirs situation that did not occur in the second.
 This is the primary purpose of the annotation.
-Although optional, it allowd you to tell the compiler that your intent is to override.
-If the compiler sees the `@Override` annotation, then it checks to make sure it's an override.
+Although optional, it allowed you to tell the compiler that your intent is to override.
+If the compiler sees the `@Override` annotation, then it checks to make sure it's an override - and it can let you know if you made a mistake!

 ### References